bg

 SOL Price History and Market Factors

 Solana's price history has been marked by significant volatility, with both rapid price surges and sharp corrections.
 Its all-time high was reached in November 2021.
-The token's value is influenced by several factors, including technological advancements, the rate of dApp adoption on its platform, overall cryptocurrency market sentiment, and potential regulatory shifts.
+The token's value is influenced by several factors, including technological advancements, the rate of dApp adoption on its platform, overall cryptocurrency market sentiment, and major industry events like the collapse of the FTX exchange.

 Creation History